gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 ![First Stint Laps](images/NorrisLapsBeforePit1.png "Norris Pit Interval")

 It is clear that Norris was not going to be able to traditionally overtake Leclerc on his current set of tires.
-Therefore, the team opted to undercut after seeing slower lap times.
+Therefore, the team opted to undercut after seeing slower lap times from degredation.

 Leclerc would pit one lap later, equipping hard compound tyres to begin his long stint to the end of the race.
 However, the undercut move worked on Leclerc for the time being, with Norris taking P6 and Leclerc P7.
 It's from this point forward where the one-stop strategy proved effective against the two-stop strategy.